GenerationSoftware/pooltogether-client-monorepo/apps/vaultlist-creator/README.md

 - `components` - React components that make up the contents of the pages.
 - `hooks` - App-specific hooks not included in other hook packages.
 - `constants` - Constant values, references and configurations to deploy and run this app.
-- `vaultLists` - Any default vault lists for the app.

-### Data Configuration

-Most of the data on the app comes from the `useSelectedVaults()` hook from the `hyperstructure-react-hooks` package.
-That hook returns a `Vaults` object from `hyperstructure-client-js`.

-Using various other hooks from `hyperstructure-react-hooks`, the app uses these `Vaults` or `Vault` objects to query all necessary data.

-Viem Clients are configured through `wagmi` in the `/pages/_app.tsx` file.
-These can be fetched throughout the app with the `usePublicClient()` or `usePublicClients()` hooks.

 ### Environment Setup